XnLogicaL/XnLogicaL/README.md

-# Welcome 👋
+## Welcome 👋

 I'm a 16-yo self-taught engineer and high school student from Turkey/Türkiye 🇹🇷

+*Self-proclaimed* systems engineer (primarily x86) and freelance game developer

-## About ❓
+### About ❓

-I ❤️ programming, open source, and learning.
+- I ❤️ programming, open source, and learning.
-Interested in compilers, interpreters, among other things.
+- Interested in compilers, interpreters, among other things.
+- Life-long gamer
+- Massive Star Trek & sci-fi fan

 That's about it, no need to yap here..

-## Contact
-- discord: `ceo_oftaxfraud`
+You may contact me via Discord, just shoot me a friend/message request (username: `ceo_oftaxfraud`)

-**See pinned projects for cool stuff*
+**See pinned projects for cool stuff* 😎